How to Sew Pointe Shoes

 Measuring and cutting 4 pieces of ribbon with your forearm

 Your forearm will be the ideal length for each strand of ribbon.
 Grasp the ribbon edge using 1-hand and drag it up to your elbow.
 After that, chop the ribbon by maintaining this length.
-Utilize the 1st piece as a guide and chop the other to the same length.
+Use the 1st piece as a guide and chop the other to the same size.

-• Confirm you chop each piece of ribbon clearly with a sharp pair of scissors and overlook any jagged edges.
+• Confirm you chop each piece of ribbon clearly with a sharp pair of scissors.
+Also, overlook any jagged edges.

 Moving each ribbon edge over a flame for a few seconds